 One of the best places to visit in Kolkata is the Howrah Bridge which links Kolkata to the city of Howrah.

 It is placed over the Hooghly River and was inaugurated in 1943.
 The bridge is freely accessible to both vehicles and pedestrians and is one of the busiest bridges in the world.

 If you want to learn more about Hinduism I suggest visiting Dakshineswar Kali Temple in Kolkata.

 This vast Hindu complex, which overlooks the Hooghly River dates back to 1855 and is one of the most important temples in Kolkata attracting millions of tourists every year.

 The temple of Dakshineswar Kali is located 20 kilometers north of the center of Calcutta and is easily accessible by bus or by train.

 Your trip to Kolkata can’t be considered complete without visiting the famous Kalighat Kali Temple.

 This temple, dedicated to the Hindu goddess Kali is only 200 years old, but it’s interesting to learn that it used to be a simple hut, before assuming its current form and structure.

 The present statue of the goddess you’ll find inside the temple was built by two Indian saints Brahmananda Giri and Atmaram Giri and it has 3 huge eyes, a golden tongue and 4 hands also made of gold.

-One of the most beautiful architectural marvels in Kolkata is definitely the Belur Math – the headquarters of the Ramakrishna Math and Mission (a spiritual organization).
+One of the most beautiful architectural marvels in the city, and another of the top places to visit in Kolkata, is definitely the Belur Math – the headquarters of the Ramakrishna Math and Mission (a spiritual organization).